bbc/draft-ohanlon-transport-info-header/draft-ohanlon-transport-info-header.md

 # Client based behaviour

 The use of the header by a client is envisaged as a less common use-case since such information is generally less readily available on clients, and its general use might have privacy implications, although servers will be aware of most transport state already.
 We propose that use of the header could be controlled through the use of the Allow-CH header {{!I-D.ietf-httpbis-client-hints}}.
 The header can enable the server to make better informed decisions based upon client based transport information.
 In the case of non-browser clients which have access to transport information directly through operating system interfaces, this information can be relayed using the header.
-Whilst with browser based clients such information could be obtained through the Network Information API to obtain to provide to a server.
+Whilst with browser based clients such information could be obtained through the use of the JavaScript Network Information API.

 ## Client side proxy considerations

-In the case where a client is configured to utilise a proxy directly, or through the use of the HTTP CONNECT pseudo-method, this proxy would be configured according to local policy as to whether it passes through, modifies, or drops the Transport-Info header.
+In the case where a client is configured to utilise a proxy directly, or through the use of the HTTP CONNECT pseudo-method, this proxy should be configured according to local policy as to whether it passes through, modifies, or drops the Transport-Info header.
 This decision can depend on a number of factors, including whether the flows are encrypted, the utility of the header given local network configuration, and also whether the header might reveal unwanted information to end clients, since the Transport-Info header would relate to the connection between the edge CDN node and the proxy.

 # IANA Considerations